 - Ability to keep track of QoS level associated with a N5CW device based on DSCP marking in downlink packets and apply the same QoS to uplink packets by forwarding them to the corresponding IPsec tunnel.

 Impact to TWIF:

 - Optionally use Yw signalling to establish IPsec tunnels with the TWAP on the fly.

 6.4 Solution 4: Solution of providing differentiated service for Non-3GPP devices connected behind a 5G-RG

 6.4.1 Description

-Editor's note: This clause will describe the solution principles and architecture assumptions for corresponding key issue(s).
-(Sub) clause(s) may be added to capture details.